AdityaRoy999/DataWiz/README.md

 # Comprehensive CSV Data Visualization App
+### Introducing DataWiz - Your go to Data Vizualizer.

-This Streamlit app provides a user-friendly interface to visualize data from CSV files.
-Users can upload a CSV file, choose different types of plots, and customize their data visualization experience.
-Additionally, the app includes a footer with a GitHub link to the creators' profiles.
+DataWiz provides a user-friendly interface to visualize data from CSV files.
+Users can upload a CSV file, choose different types of plots, and customize their data visualization experience.  profiles.

 ## Features